ga4gh-beacon/beacon-framework-v2/README.md

 * **beaconRequestMeta.json:** Meta section of the Beacon request.
 It includes request context details relevant for the Beacon server when processing the request, like the Beacon API version used to format the request or the schemas expected for the entry types in the response.
 * **filteringTerms.json:** defines the schema for the filters included in the request.
 * **requestParameters.json** defines the, very free, schema of the parameters included in the request.
 * **examples-fullDocuments folder:** includes examples of "actual" requests.
-The example labelled with 'MIN' in the name shows the minimal required attributes for the request to be compliant.
-The example labelled with 'MAX' in the name includes a richer case with all the sections filled in.
+The example labelled with `MIN` in the name shows the minimal required attributes for the request to be compliant.
+The example labelled with `MAX` in the name includes a richer case with all the sections filled in.
-* **examples-fullDocuments folder:** includes examples of "actual" sections of the requests.
+* **examples-sections folder:** includes examples of "actual" sections of the requests.
 It is included to allow specification designers and Beacon implementers to check the compliance with a single section instead of having to implement a whole request.
 Such way, We aim to facilitate an "incremental" implementation of an instance.

 #### Differences between FilterTerms and RequestParameters
 The presence of two mechanism to refine the queries could sound confusing initially, but that separation is just taylored to facilitate the interpretation of the request.
 Both, the filters and the parameters, are used to refine the query.
-An unrestricted query like '''/datasets''' should return the list of all datasets in a Beacon instance.
+An unrestricted query like `/datasets` should return the list of all datasets in a Beacon instance.

 ### The Responses
 The Beacon concept includes several types of responses: some informative or informational and some with actual data payloads, and the error one.

 #### The Informational responses
 A Beacon is able to return information, details, about itself.
-Many of the schema responses included in the 'responses' folder have a 1-to-1 relationship with the corresponding configuration documents and their equivalent root endpoints, e.g. the 'beaconEntryTypeResponse.json' is the schema of a response that wraps the 'beaconConfiguration.json' document, and is then used as the payload of the '/entry_types' root endpoint.
+Many of the schema responses included in the `responses` folder have a 1-to-1 relationship with the corresponding configuration documents and their equivalent root endpoints, e.g. the `beaconEntryTypeResponse.json` is the schema of a response that wraps the `beaconConfiguration.json` document, and is then used as the payload of the `/entry_types` root endpoint.
 Schematically:
 * *configuration/an_schema.json*:* describes the schema of the configuration file itself.
 * *responses/an_schema_response.json*: describes the format of the response that returns that configuration information.
 * *root/endpoints.json*: describes the API endpoints and parameters that should be called to retrieve such responses.